bids-standard/bids-specification/src/04-modality-specific-files/11-functional-near-infrared-spectroscopy.md

 The x, y, and z positions are for measured locations, for example, with a polhemus digitizer.
-If you also have idealized positions, where you wish the optodes to be placed, these can be listed in the template values.
+If you also have idealized positions, where you wish the optodes to be placed, these can be listed in the template values (for example for "template positions" computed on a sphere).
 SNIRF contains arrays for both the 3D and 2D locations of data.
 The BIDS format MUST store the 3D locations if available, and only the 2D locations if 3D positions are unavailable.
 The storage of 2D locations would be indicated by the z field containing an `n/a` value.